dsolstad/dbyll/_posts/2020-08-15-Collection-Favorite-Puzzles.md

 ## Squares

 Imagine that the following lines are matchsticks.
-The task it to move to of them to form 4 equally big fully squares, with no spare parts and no partial squares.
+The task it to move two of them to form 4 equally big fully squares, with no spare parts and no partial squares.

 ![Squares](/images/squares.png)